V. A. Kamath

-Vice Admiral Vasudeva Anant Kamath, PVSM (1921-2017) was a former Flag officer in the Indian Navy.
+Vice Admiral Vasudeva Anant Kamath, PVSM (1921–2017) was a former Flag officer in the Indian Navy.
 He was the founding Director General of the Indian Coast Guard, which he led from 1978 to 1980.
 He also served as the 4th Vice Chief of the Naval Staff (VCNS) from 1973 to 1977, the longest tenure in the Indian Navy's history.
 During the Indo-Pakistani War of 1971, he led the Southern Naval Area, for which he was awarded the Param Vishisht Seva Medal.

 Early life

 Kamath was born 1921 to Dr A V Kamath, a doctor working for the government of Madras Presidency.
-He was the oldest of nine children - five boys and four girls.
+He was the oldest of nine children – five boys and four girls.
 Two of the brothers joined the Indian Navy while another joined the Indian Air Force, retiring as a Wing Commander.
 The other two brothers joined the Merchant navy and the Indian Railways.

 Naval career

 Early career

 Kamath joined the Indian Mercantile Marine Training Ship (IMMTS) Dufferin as a cadet in 1936.
 In December 1938, he was one of three cadets selected to join the Royal Indian Navy (RIN).
-The other to cadets later joined the Pakistan Navy and rose to become its Commander-in-Chief - Afzal Rahman Khan and Syed Mohammad Ahsan.
+The other two cadets later joined the Pakistan Navy and rose to become its Commander-in-Chief – Afzal Rahman Khan and Syed Mohammad Ahsan.
 After joining the RIN, Kamath was trained in the United Kingdom.
 He was trained on the Hawkins-class cruiser HMS Frobisher (D81) and then on HMS Vindictive (1918).